Tech Lead - Round 2

 Make sure you’re building the right thing

 Then double check that you are.
-Then make the smallest MVP and go to your users and triple check you are.
-I think every engineer has had the experience of building something that ultimately gets scrapped because it wasn’t the right thing to build.
-Even though I had ingrained this philosophy before joining and always looked at projects with healthy skepticism, we still had a few instances where we built the wrong thing.
+Then make the smallest MVP and go to your users and triple check that you are.
+I think every engineer has had the experience of building something that ultimately got scrapped because it wasn’t the right thing to build.
+Even though I had internalized this philosophy before joining and always looked at projects with healthy skepticism, we still had a few instances where we built the wrong thing.
 With AI reducing the cost of building, the cost of these mistakes goes down, but it still incurs plenty of wasted time, dissatisfied customers, and frustrated engineers.
-I certainly breathed a big sigh of relief when Nick joined and took on a lot of the mental burden of prioritization and product management.
+I breathed a big sigh of relief when Nick joined and took on a lot of the mental burden of prioritization and product management.

 Engineers working on internal tooling should focus on governance